 Immediately after Washington’s victories at Trenton and Princeton, he established his headquarters at Morristown, New Jersey.
 Besides the main army in New Jersey, two other American armies had been created; one at Albany under Major General Phillip Schuyler (later Horatio Gates) and the other north of New York City at Peekskill under Major General Israel Putnam (later Alexander McDougal).
 At Morristown, Washington was intent on consolidating and strengthening his command to keep the British in New York under close scrutiny.
 Unlike Artemas Ward, who he considered a “church warden”, Washington needed an officer of true grit.
 He requested Seth Pomeroy to lead the militia from Massachusetts south to Peekskill and then on to Morristown.
 Pomeroy, though technically still a general of militia, had recently been appointed a colonel of the 2nd Hampton County Militia on January 31, 1776 [It was common for both British and American armies where officers simultaneously filled both ranks].
 He left Northampton at the head of his militia on or just before January 15, 1777, in the dead of winter and much to his family and doctor’s chagrin for having failed to keep him home.

 By January 25th he was in Peekskill and writes that he dined with Brigadier General Alexander McDougal of New York City.
 He had intended to stay at Peekskill for a longer spell and arranged housing on January 28th at a Captain Johnson’s home for two and a half dollars board per week.
 On February 11th, he writes one last time to one of his sons.
 It was probably Asahel.
-Seth had written to him earlier on the 24th of January and in the 11th letter, he asks that his son try another at the smith business; Asahel had apprenticed as a blacksmith with his father.
+Seth had written to him earlier on the 24th of January and in the 11th letter, he asks that his son attempt another go in the smith business; Asahel had apprenticed as a blacksmith with his father.
 Seth tells his son that he will leave for Morristown within the next two days.
 It is a tender letter in which he ends, “my love to all the family.
 Your loving father.”
 Twice he’d escaped the deadly fever so prevalent among colonial troops, once at Louisbourg and later at Lake George.
 Within the next couple of days, he would fall sick, and this time not escape its morbid clutches.
 On February 17th, he was dead.
 [Some accounts state the 15th while others list the 19th].
 He was buried in St. Peter’s Churchyard in an unmarked grave.
 The churchyard was the Old Van Cortlandtville Cemetery of Westchester County at Peekskill and now part of Hillside Cemetery.
 His wife Mary, with whom he’d been married for forty-five years, passed away seven months later and is buried in the family plot in Northampton, MA.

 Historian Robert Middlekauff wrote of Pomeroy, “so steady in mind and manner as to seem immune to the madness that sometimes overpowers men facing the choice between battle and passivity.”
 Seth Pomeroy was deep down a passive man, who faced war’s madness with a clear mind and undaunting courage.
 In his last letter to his son, he penned his own epitaph that is blazed in a bronze plaque at his memorial in Peekskill: “I go cheerfully, for I am sure the cause we are engaged in is just, and the call I have to it is clear, and the call of God.”
 At age seventy-one, his body worn out.
 General Pomeroy still rose in his saddle and called out to his regiment – one last time before the old warrior’s light flickered…and went out.